jtcond13/SAS-Programming-Notes/SAS_notes2.md

 These statements can also be used in the same line as the `DATA` or `SET` statements.
 The syntax is `Sas-data-set(drop=variable)` or `Sas-data-set(keep=variable)`.
 When the `DROP` or `KEEP` statements are used in the set statements, variables that are not selected are not read into the PDV (i.e. not available for processing).
-However, when they are used in the data statement, they are.
+However, when `drop` and `keep` are used in the data statement, they are.

 You can also limit the number of observations that a `DATA` step reads in.
 By default, SAS will process the entire data set.
 You can use the `FIRSTOBS` and `OBS` statements to determine where SAS starts and finishes, respectively.
 The syntax for this is `SAS-Data-Set(obs=n)`.